Esri.com Art Direction

 The Goal

-Develop an engaging and impactful visual language to unify 5K+ web pages in the Esri.com user journey
+Develop a visual language to meaningfully unify 5K+ web pages across Esri.com

-As one of the world’s largest enterprise SaaS tech companies, Esri’s marketing website serves over 2M visitors annually, catering to a diverse audience of newcomers as well as GIS power users.
+As one of the world’s largest enterprise SaaS tech companies, Esri’s marketing website serves over 2M visitors annually, catering to a diverse audience of newcomers and GIS power users.
 Leveraging user research and performance data, I led a complete reimagining of the site’s art direction strategy to better meet the needs of all users.

 Beyond the visual design, this project included many pitch decks, philosophical conversations about the future of Esri.com, and strategic thinking that helped bring the vision to life.